-Building an effective crisis management process that incorporates crisis management, crisis communications, and other functions within your firm is what we do here at Bryghtpath.
+Building an effective crisis management process that incorporates crisis management, reputation management, crisis communications, and other functions within your firm is what we do here at Bryghtpath.
 Such a process can help you weather the storm when you encounter a significant issue.

 Bryghtpath has built the crisis management plans and frameworks for many Fortune 500 organizations, non-profits, and public sector agencies.
 Our firm has more than a century of experience in developing actionable plans to help prepare organizations for the unexpected.
 Our expertise includes crisis communications and emergency plans/exercises.